syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/090_http_nonjava/001_http_nonjava_options.md

 |  Accepted values:|   string|
   |Default:|           none|

-*Description:* The string syslog-ng OSE puts at the beginning of the body of the HTTP request, before the log message.
-Available in syslog-ng OSE version 3.18 and later.
+*Description:* The string {{ site.product.short_name }} puts at the beginning of the body of the HTTP request, before the log message.
+Available in {{ site.product.short_name }} version 3.18 and later.

 {% include doc/admin-guide/http-batch.md %}